-88% of our final year students who study computing courses agree our staff are good at explaining things – join us on live chat now to find out more, or register to meet us at an open day.
+87% of our final year students who study computing courses agree our staff are good at explaining things.
+There was insufficient data to publish information specifically for this course.
+This is either because the course size is small or respondent numbers were low.
+Therefore, the data displayed is for all students in computing.
+Join us on live chat now to find out more, or register to meet us at an Open Day.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated